YosefKahlon/YosefKahlon/README.md

 [//]: # ()

-- 🎓 I’m a B.Sc. student at the Department of Computer Science and Mathematics in Ariel University.
+🎓 Recent B.Sc.
+Graduate in Computer Science and Mathematics from Ariel University.
+I'm passionate about software development, algorithms, and data-driven problem-solving.

+💡 I’m always eager to explore new technologies, contribute to open-source projects, and collaborate on innovative projects.

 [//]: # (- 🔭 I’m currently working on ...)